Alfresco/docs-alfresco/content-services/latest/develop/extension-packaging.md

 layout and include important files that describe the module.

-Alfresco Module Packages, known as AMPs, are the recommended way of packaging customizations and extensions for deployment, where those extensions depend on third-party libraries, as such depedencies are not yet supported by Simple JAR Modules.
+Alfresco Module Packages, known as AMPs, are the recommended way of packaging customizations and extensions for deployment, where those extensions depend on third-party libraries, as such dependencies are not yet supported by Simple JAR Modules.
 Simple JAR modules are generally the preferred type of packaging for extensions where dependencies on third-party libraries do not exist.

 AMPs can be used to package custom templates, custom models, web scripts, UI customizations, and can be used to implement